rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br><br>

-Nonbrand campaigns consistently dominate Paid Search traffic, contributing **approximately 90% of paid sessions** between 2012 and 2014.
-This higher traffic volume translated into a greater number of orders relative to brand campaigns throughout the period, positioning **nonband as the primary driver of scale** within Paid Search.
+Nonbrand campaign consistently dominate paid search traffic, contributing **approximately 90% of paid search sessions** between 2012 and 2014.
+This higher traffic volume translated into a greater number of orders relative to brand campaigns throughout the period, positioning **nonband as the primary driver of scale** within paid search.

 In my view, this distribution suggests that a large proportion of demand is captured through generic, nonbrand queries, indicating that **brand awareness** is **not yet the primary entry point** for a large share of users at the top of the funnel.